AS-L-C/emotion-detection/README.md

 ```
 This repository supports all three foundation models described above.
 Each model can be run and trained on small datasets, for example, by setting DEBUG = True.

-However, due to hardware limitations, only CBraMod was trained on the full dataset.
-The largest available compute resource was a single NVIDIA H100 GPU.
-The other models are likely too large to be trained on a single H100, as they produced out-of-memory errors even with very small batch sizes.
-Therefore, test predictions are provided only for `CBraMod`.
+Due to hardware limitations, only `CBraMod` could be trained on the full dataset without subdividing the original trials.
+The largest available compute resource was a single NVIDIA H100 GPU, and larger models such as `REVE` exceeded its memory capacity, producing out-of-memory errors even with very small batch sizes.
+Consequently, test-set predictions are reported only for `CBraMod`. `UniShape` was successfully trained on the full dataset only after partitioning each trial into 8-second subtrials; however, despite this adaptation, its performance remained inferior to that of `CBraMod`.

 ## Setup

+#### 1. Download Required Files

 Large files are not stored directly in this repository.
-They are available in the following Google Drive folder:
+They can be downloaded from the following Google Drive folder:

 [emotion-classification-models](https://drive.google.com/drive/folders/1HVcNsKlzagZ7cHQxvlvWg6poHp03Vbgn?usp=sharing)

-After cloning the repository, download the required files and place them in the expected locations.
+After cloning the repository, download the required files and place them in the locations specified in the `Required Files` section below.

+#### 2. Create a .env File

+Create a .env file in the project root directory and add your Hugging Face token:

+HF_TOKEN="your_huggingface_token"

+Replace "your_huggingface_token" with your personal Hugging Face access token.

 ### Required Files